jneubrand/svba-null-ist/README.md

 # svba

-svba is a web-based interface to keep track of StockStram.
+svba is a web-based interface to keep track of StockStream.
 You can find the main svba instance [here](https://svba.null.ist).
 It runs in flask and your wsgi implementation of choice.

 To keep the data updated, you'll have to set up cron jobs that run `gen_data.py`